Isaiah-River/Py-NetMon/README.md

 pip install plyer
 ```

-## 🖱️ Using Py IDS
+## 🖱️ Using Py-NetMon

-Py IDS is relatively simple to use.
+Py-NetMon is relatively simple to use.
 First select the output file you would like detected packets to be saved in (csv or
 json).
 After this, select the filter you would like to scan packets for (options 1-5).
 After providing the filter,
 select option 6 to start a scan.
 This will detect packets in the background and alert your Windows system when a packet
 matching the selected filter is found.
 Option 7 can be selected in order to stop the scan.
 Finally, option 8 will exit